 Alopecia areata is a condition that affects almost 7 million Americans and impacts people of all ages and ethnicities.
 It’s also a condition that can be quite different for each person that has it.

-Read on to understand the different alopecia areata causes, impacts and natural products you can use to combat thinning hair.
+Read on to understand the different alopecia areata causes, impacts and discover natural hair wellness products.

 What Is Alopecia Areata, Exactly?